millermedeiros/esformatter/README.md

 (so each lib has a single responsibility).

 ## How?

-This tool uses [falafel](https://github.com/substack/node-falafel) (based on Esprima) to recursively parse the code and transform it *in place*.
+This tool uses [rocambole](https://github.com/millermedeiros/rocambole) (based on Esprima) to recursively parse the tokens and transform it *in place*.

+## Important

+This tool is still on early development and is missing support for many important features.

 ## Popular Alternatives

  - [jsbeautifier](http://jsbeautifier.org/)

 ## License